 Disciple-making leadership is caught as much as taught.
 Equipping disciple-making leaders requires an approach to formation in which disciple-making is intentionally modelled.
 This involves rigorous Biblical and theological education in a relational environment that fosters transformation.

 God’s redemptive purposes extend as “far as the curse is found”.
 Disciple-making therefore involves helping God’s people understand the application of the whole gospel to the whole person for the whole of life.
 Our approach to education and formation is shaped by this goal.

 We work across denominations & tribes to build partnerships in the body of Christ and serve God’s work wherever we are given opportunity.

-Chalmers Institute exists to provide excellent theological and practical resources to equip men and women to exercise faithful Biblical leadership in the church and in society.
+Chalmers Institute provides a relational, home-based learning environment with instructors, resources and programmes to help men and women exercise faithful Biblical leadership in church and in society.

 Drop Us a Line

 Don't be shy.
 Let us know if you have any questions!